Lesterpaintstheworld/terminal-velocity/research/technical/autonomous_weapons_specifications.md

 - Could be deployed in surveillance roles to monitor no-fly zones

 ## Ethical Considerations
 - Explore the implications of using autonomous weapons, including decision-making processes and accountability.
+For more context, refer to the **Universal Basic Compute (UBC)** documentation.

 ## Integration with UBC
 - Describe how these systems interact with the Universal Basic Compute (UBC) infrastructure and its impact on their functionality.